react-tags/react-tags/README.md

 <a name="minQueryLength"></a>
 ##### minQueryLength (optional)
 How many characters are needed for suggestions to appear (default: 2).
+Suggestions are displayed on focus if `0` is set.

 <a name="removeComponent"></a>
 ##### removeComponent (optional)